JDazogbo/VehicleControl/README.md

 ## Repository Structure

+The [`PID`](./PID) directory provides the baseline Proportional–Integral–Derivative controller design.
+It includes MATLAB/Simulink implementations for closed-loop vehicle speed control and serves as a benchmark for comparing LQR and MPC performance.

-The [`EVLQR`](./EVLQR) directory contains all the materials related to the Linear Quadratic Regulator (LQR)-based energy management controller.
-Inside, you'll find scripts such as [`GenerateLQRGains.m`](./EVLQR/GenerateLQRGains.m) for solving the LQR control problem, as well as the main Simulink model [`VehicleEnergyManagementSystem.slx`](./EVLQR/VehicleEnergyManagementSystem.slx), which implements the electric vehicle control architecture.
+The [`LQR`](./LQR) directory contains all the materials related to the Linear Quadratic Regulator (LQR)-based energy management controller.
+Inside, you'll find scripts such as [`GenerateLQRGains.m`](./EVLQR/GenerateLQRGains.m) for solving the LQR control problem, as well as the main Simulink model [`VehicleEnergyManagementSystem.slx`](./EVLQR/VehicleEnergyManagementSystem.slx), which implements the electric vehicle control architecture with the Multi-Model-Adaptive-Estimation.

+The [`MPC`](./MPC) directory contains the implementation of the Adaptive Model Predictive Control.
+It includes MATLAB scripts for building prediction matrices, formulating the quadratic programming problem, and SIMULINK models showcasing the MPC integration with road condition estimation.

 The [`MMAE`](./MMAE) folder includes tools and files for Multi-Model Adaptive Estimator.
 Of particular importance is the Simulink toolbox [`MultiModelToolbox.slx`](./MMAE/MultiModelToolbox.slx), which enables dynamic model switching and parameter estimation within the simulation environment.